johnflanagan827/jflanag5.github.io/_pages/projects.md

 # Academic Projects

-Below are a selection of personal projects I completed during my class.
-While it's not an exhaustive list, it primarily features open-ended creative assignments.
+Below are some personal projects I completed during class.
+While not an exhaustive list, it primarily features open-ended creative assignments.

 {% for post in site.academic-projects reversed %}
 {% include archive-single.html %}